Edictum

 AI Assistance

 The Go SDK maintains full feature parity with the Python SDK.
-The YAML contract format is identical across both SDKs -- you can use the same contracts.yaml file without changes.
+The YAML rule format is identical across both SDKs -- you can use the same rules.yaml file without changes.
 The API surface differs to follow Go idioms.

 API Comparison